bemooooooooo/game/README.md

-# game
+# to install my game you need

-pip install pygame/nall of this files in one folder
+* all of this files in one folder
+* pip install pygame